VSP, 3D modeling and AR welcome the new era of personalized CMF surgery

 Conceiving repairs before the first incision with VSP

-Aristotle once said, “Art consists in the conception of the result to be produced before its realization in the material.”
-VSP embodies this philosophy, enabling surgeons to “conceive the repair” in a digital space before making a single incision.
-By virtually rehearsing the surgery, we can anticipate challenges, optimize our approach, and avoid unnecessary complications.
+According to Aristotle, “Art indeed consists in the conception of the result before its realization in the material.”
+VSP enables surgeons to digitally “conceive the repair” prior to incision.
+By virtually rehearsing the surgery, we may anticipate challenges, optimize our approach, and visualize the result.

 Enhancing surgical practices and CMF education in the OR with AR